The fountain of youth has always been elusive, but does it have to be? While we can’t turn back time, we can slow the clock on the aging process.

 Many beauty companies are now offering electrolyte-rich serums, creams, and masks.
 When applied topically, regular use of these products leaves the skin supple and glowy while fully nourished.

-Each of these ways to infuse electrolytes into your beauty routine has its own benefits for you, depending on what you need.
+Each of these ways to infuse electrolytes into your beauty routine has its benefits, depending on what you need.

 The takeaway

-When your skin gets dry, it really shows.
-It’s also annoying to remind yourself to drink enough water all the time.
+When your skin gets dry, it shows.
+It’s also annoying to always remind yourself to drink enough water.

 What electrolytes do inside your skin, moisturizers can’t.
-Whether it’s drinking beauty electrolytes for the skin or eating a nutritious diet, incorporating electrolytes into your beauty routine can give your skin a boost.
+Whether it’s drinking beauty electrolytes, trying electrolyte-rich skincare, or eating a nutritious diet, incorporating electrolytes for skin into your routine can give your glow a serious boost.

-So, feed your body the electrolytes it needs, and you will be one step closer to healthy, beautiful skin.
+So, feed your body the hydration it needs, and you will be one step closer to healthy, beautiful skin.